Shamans (Hutton book)

 Shamans: Siberian Spirituality and the Western Imagination is a historical study of how westerners have viewed the shamans of Siberia.
 It was written by the English historian Ronald Hutton, then working at the University of Bristol, and first published by Hambledon and London in 2001.
-Prior to writing Shamans, Hutton had authored a series of books on such subjects as Early Modern Britain, pre-Christian religion, British folklore and Contemporary Paganism.
+Prior to writing Shamans, Hutton had authored a series of books on such subjects as Early Modern Britain, pre-Christian religion, British folklore and contemporary Paganism.

 The book is divided into three sections.
-The first, entitled "Why we think we know about shamans", looks at how Russians and other westerners have understood Siberia and its shamanic practitioners from the Middle Ages to the present day.
+The first looks at how Russians and other westerners have understood Siberia and its shamanic practitioners from the Middle Ages to the present day.
 Specifically, it looks at how the concept of Siberia was created by the invading Russians, and how the governments of the Russian Empire and then the Soviet Union interacted with the many ethnic groups who lived there, and how they dealt with its indigenous shamanic beliefs.
-In the second section, "What we think we know about shamans", he proceeds to highlight the difficulty with the concept of shamanism, which has never been definitively defined by scholars.
-He goes on to explore the various traits associated with shamanic beliefs and practices in Siberia, looking at cosmology, equipment and costume, and their ritual performances; throughout, he emphasises the great diversity among the shamans of this region.
-In the third and final section, "Siberia in the shamanic world", Hutton looks at the historical development of shamanic beliefs both in Siberia and outside of it, in other parts of Eurasia.
-Finally, he turns his attention to the current state of shamanism in Siberia and the influence of Neoshamanism.
+The second section highlights the difficulty with the concept of shamanism, which has never been strictly defined by scholars.
+Hutton goes on to explore the various traits associated with shamanic beliefs and practices in Siberia, looking at cosmology, equipment and costume, and their ritual performances; throughout, the author emphasises the great diversity among the shamans of this region.
+In the third section, Hutton looks at the historical development of shamanic beliefs both in Siberia and in other parts of Eurasia.
+Finally, he turns his attention to the current state of shamanism in Siberia and the influence of neoshamanism.

 Academic reviews published in peer-reviewed journals such as Folklore and the Journal for the Academic Study of Magic were predominantly positive.
 The archaeologist Neil Price however noted a problem in Hutton's discussion of shamanistic beliefs in Scandinavia.

 Background

 Born in 1953, Ronald Hutton studied History at Pembroke College, Cambridge, before going on for postgraduate study at Magdalen College, Oxford.
 In 1981, he was hired as a reader in history at the University of Bristol, where he wrote a series of four books devoted to 17th century Britain.
 In 1991, he published his first study of pre-Christian religion, The Pagan Religions of the Ancient British Isles, based on his longstanding interest in British archaeology.
-He followed this with two studies of British folkloric customs, The Rise and Fall of Merry England (1994) and The Stations of the Sun (1996), and then a history of Wicca, entitled The Triumph of the Moon (1999).
+He followed this with two studies of British folkloric customs, The Rise and Fall of Merry England (1994) and The Stations of the Sun (1996), and then The Triumph of the Moon (1999), a history of Wicca.
 With Shamans he continued his research into pre-Christian religious beliefs and the manner in which they altered and interacted following Christianisation.